Skip to main content

 Milestones

-1. 2023
+1. 2024

-EFSA updates its 2004 scientific opinion on the risk to animal health related to the presence of ochratoxin A (OTA) in feed and concluded that the risk to pigs, chickens for fattening, laying hens, and rabbits is low.
+EFSA updates its 2004 scientific opinion on the risk to animal health related to the presence of ochratoxin A (OTA) in feed and concludes that the risk to pigs, chickens for fattening, laying hens, and rabbits is low.

-2. 2020
+4. 2020

 EFSA publishes a scientific opinion on public health risks related to the presence of ochratoxin A in food – a mycotoxin naturally produced by moulds that can be found in a variety of foodstuffs including cereals, preserved meats, fresh and dried fruit, and cheese.

-3. 2018
+5. 2018

 EFSA publishes the last opinion in a series of four evaluating whether it is appropriate to set a group health-based guidance value for mycotoxins and their modified forms.

-4. 2018 - 2017
+6. 2018 - 2017

 EFSA assesses the risks of deoxynivalenoldiacetoxyscirpenol and moniliformin to human and animal health found in food and feed.
 All three occur predominantly in cereal grains.

-5. 2017
+7. 2017

 EFSA visits its Italian partners and discusses the issue of climate change and aflatoxins as well as other mycotoxins.
-EFSA also releases a video on “Mycotoxins and Climate Change”, highlighting how changes in temperature, humidity, rainfall and carbon dioxide production impact on fungal behaviour and consequently on mycotoxin production.
+EFSA also releases a video on “Mycotoxins and climate change”, highlighting how changes in temperature, humidity, rainfall and carbon dioxide production impact on fungal behaviour and consequently on mycotoxin production.
 Italian research on aflatoxin is featured in the video.

-6. 2009
+8. 2009

 EFSA's role

-EFSA collects and evaluates occurrence The fact or frequency of something (e.g. a disease or deficiency in a population) happening. data on mycotoxins in food and feed.
-It also prepares guidance for applicants on how to conduct the safety and efficacy How well something works in relation to predefined standards or expectations. assessment of feed additives that help to reduce the contamination of feed by mycotoxins.
+EFSA collects and evaluates occurrence The fact or frequency of something (e.g. a disease or deficiency in a population) happening data on mycotoxins in food and feed.
+It also prepares guidance for applicants on how to conduct the safety and efficacy How well something works in relation to predefined standards or expectations assessment of feed additives that help to reduce the contamination of feed by mycotoxins.

 EFSA provides risk managers with scientific advice to inform their decision-making on the setting of maximum levels of mycotoxins (such as aflatoxins, ochratoxin A, deoxynivalenol or zearalenone) in food and feed.
 It looks at the related risks posed to human and animal health and may set Tolerable Daily Intakes for various mycotoxins.

 Experts assess human and animal exposure using occurrence data, in particular, from monitoring activities in EU Member States.
-This includes exposure for specific population Community of humans, animals or plants from the same species. groups e.g. infants and children, people following specific diets and for different animal species A subdivision of the genus, a species is a group of closely related and similar-looking organisms; for example, in the case of Homo sapiens (humans), the second part of the name (sapiens) represents the species. (such as farm animals, fish and pets).
+This includes exposure for specific population Community of humans, animals or plants from the same species groups e.g. infants and children, people following specific diets and for different animal species A subdivision of the genus, a species is a group of closely related and similar-looking organisms; for example, in the case of Homo sapiens (humans), the second part of the name (sapiens) represents the species (such as farm animals, fish and pets).

 With regard to mycotoxins in feed, EFSA also considers the level of carry-over from feed to foods of animal origin and identifies feed materials which could be considered as sources of exposure.